mscharhag/articles/2021-06-17-mysql-jdbc.md

 ## Initial Setup And Example

-For this tutorial we are going to make use a practical example: the monitoring of entrances of an airplane.
+For this tutorial we are going to make use of a practical example: the monitoring of entrances of an airplane.

 The MySQL table is called "passenger", inside the database "flights", and consists of 4 fields: